 a.
 70 and above First Class

 b.
-60-69 Upper Second Classc.
+60-69 Upper Second Class

+c.
 50-59 Lower Second Class

 d.
 40-49 Third Class

-- 6.2.1.
-The Module / Assessment Board has discretion to place a student in a class higher than that which would normally result from the student's weighted average.
-In making this decision, the Board may give greater emphasis to circumstances such as: - a. a student has shown a marked improvement between Levels 5 and 6; if so, the Assessment Board shall have the discretion to allow greater weight to Level 6 marks; - b. valid extenuating circumstances have been presented to the Board; - c. the weighted average of the student's modules falls in the higher class; - d. the class of the majority of the credits offered by a student falls in the higher class; - e. the mark for a student's Level 6 project is in the higher class.
+5.2.1 The Module / Assessment Board has discretion to place a student in a class higher than that which would Page 4 of normally result from the student's weighted average.
+In making this decision, the Board may give greater emphasis to circumstances such as:

+- a. a student has shown a marked improvement between Levels 5 and 6; if so, the Assessment Board shall have the discretion to allow greater weight to Level 6 marks; - b. valid extenuating circumstances have been presented to the Board; - c. the weighted average of the student's modules falls in the higher class; - d. the class of the majority of the credits offered by a student falls in the higher class; - e. the mark for a student's Level 6 project is in the higher class.